dogweather/forkful/content/en/powershell/dates-and-times/parsing-a-date-from-a-string.md

   \ dates in text form into a date data type that PowerShell can understand and work\u2026"
 lastmod: '2024-03-13T22:45:00.292960-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing a date from a string is about recognizing and converting written\
-  \ dates in text form into a date data type that PowerShell can understand and work\u2026"
+summary: Parsing a date from a string is about recognizing and converting written dates in text form into a date data type that PowerShell can understand and work with.
 title: Parsing a date from a string
 weight: 30
 ---